Hire the Top 3% of Freelance Integration Developers

 Integration developers are highly sought after for their skills in streamlining the operations and architecture of digital information systems for better performance, efficiency, and cost.
 In fact, the US Bureau of Labor Statistics projects that employment of computer systems analysts will grow by 10% from 2022 to 2032, well beyond the 3% average growth across all occupations.
 Such developers often have extensive experience across many related technologies and can help an organization avoid common pitfalls associated with fragmented technology stacks, which include impediments to collaboration and a lack of stability, scalability, and resilience.

 This context presents two major challenges when hiring integration developers: first, in sourcing great candidates, and second, in effectively assessing their qualifications.
 Integration development is a niche skill set that can be acquired only through many years of experience on the job.
 It requires a deep knowledge of multiple programming and query languages along with countless software libraries, frameworks, and plugins.
-Some integration developers prefer to work within specific ecosystems (such as Java or .NET), while others enjoy operating across platforms and providers.
-How do you determine what kind of integration developer will best suit your needs?
+Some developers prefer to work within specific ecosystems (such as Java or .NET), while others enjoy operating across platforms and providers.
+How do you determine what kind of integration engineer will best suit your needs?

 What Attributes Distinguish Quality Integration Developers From Others?